 What really happened on your date?
 Did you give her absolutely no reason to not want a second date?
 To be fair, these questions can’t be answered.
 What you’re looking for when you replay the date in your mind are moments or patterns within the date that were signs she wasn’t into you.
-Perhaps you didn’t follow the dating blueprint laid out in MegaDating and took her to a fancy dinner.
+Perhaps you didn’t follow the dating blueprint laid out in MegaDating and took her to a fancy dinner (here’s how long a first date should last).
 By luring you into such an opulent first date she was merely sneating you.

 There could be any number of reasons why she hasn’t messaged you back yet.
 You can either move on or keep digging for answers.